oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

 2. **Find who can help**: look up active suppliers with a delivery history for that item
 3. **Evaluate the options**: pull a performance scorecard for a chosen supplier
 4. **Choose a destination**: show which warehouses that supplier has delivered to before
-5. **Confirm before acting**: show a browser dialog and wait for the user to approve
-6. **Raise the order**: write the planned purchase order to the database and notify the user
+5. **Raise the order**: write the planned purchase order to the database and notify the user

-All six tools use the **On Demand** execution point, meaning the agent only calls them when the conversation reaches that step.
+All five tools use the **On Demand** execution point, meaning the agent only calls them when the conversation reaches that step.
 The agent uses the context from Lab 3 (who the user is and which warehouse they belong to) to make every answer specific to the person asking.

 Estimated Time: 20 minutes